This Help File Page was issued on 09/30/2017

 c:\program files\mks\mkms\MKMSCMSrv /Install /Pager /Name=Paging

-•Once the selected Service(s) are installed, this step is complete and the installed the Scheduled Reports and Notifications will be processed through the appropriate Work Station(s) and/or through the Communication Server Service, as designated in your /Install commands.
+•Once the selected Service(s) are installed, this step is complete and the Scheduled Reports and Notifications will be processed through the appropriate Work Station(s) and/or through the Communication Server Service, as designated in your /Install commands.